torwhite/R-Intro/_episodes/04-Strings-and-DataStructures.md

 ####  **Subsetting a vector**

-R uses one-indexing mechanism where the elements in the vector start with an index number of one.
+R uses **one-indexing** mechanism where the elements in the vector start with an index number of one instead of a zero.

 vector_name[4] - Element at the fourth position (index) in the vector